Raasu2/invokeai-xpu/README.md

 - ~~Generation preview may not update in real time~~
 - ~~UI may require a refresh after generation finishes~~
 - ~~Model downloads may not show progress until refresh~~
-- GPU may stay “awake” after generation unless the service is stopped
+- GPU may stay “awake” after generation unless the service is stopped.
+This keeps fans spinning quite agressively.
+On Proxomox current workaround is to run `intel_gpu_top -l` after you want the fans to spin down.

 ---